-The Office of Equal Opportunity & Access offers training and leadership development opportunities for both UW Oshkosh employees and applicable student-workers.
+The Office of Equal Opportunity, Equity & Affirmative Action offers training and leadership development opportunities for both UW Oshkosh employees and applicable student-workers.
 Providing both compliance and inclusive trainings, topics include: Affirmative Action and EEO policies, discrimination, harassment, cultural competency/diversity, gender issues and best practices in staff recruitment/hiring.

 Upcoming Training Schedule*